-Although monitoring of marine mammals was conducted during seismic programs in the vicinity of the Gully showing no indication of significant effects (Lee et al. 2005), the aforementioned Special Areas should be given particular attention when planning seismic activities given the close proximity of the Gully to the Phase 1A Project Area and the noted sensitivities to the Northern bottlenose whale.
+Although monitoring of marine mammals was conducted during seismic programs in the vicinity of the Gully showing no indication of significant effects (Lee et al. 2005), the aforementioned Special Areas should be given particular attention when planning seismic activities given the close proximity of the Gully to the Phase 1B Project Area and the noted sensitivities to the Northern bottlenose whale.
 Consideration of potential effects on seals should be given to Sable Island which provides important habitat for grey and harbour seals, and to some extent hooded and harp seals (Hurley 2011).
-The Gully Trough (EBSA 27) may also be affected by seismic exploration as it is a common foraging area for seals and other marine mammals; however less is known about the importance of this area.